dennisbartol/Nth-Child-Odd-Even/README.md

-# Responsive Menu
+<center># « Responsive Menu »</center>

--A cool visual effect, under the hood powered mostly by the CSS®­ :nth-child() selector.
+A cool visual effect, under the hood powered mostly by the CSS®­ :nth-child() selector, in this case applied to a hypothetical online menu.
+Through CSS's built-in responsiveness, a scaling down is achieved when a user is switching or using a small viewport.